KampinKarl1/UnityMeshDeformation/README.md

 - Add mesh filters in the deformable mesh filters array field

 - Add mesh collider that detects the collision (and is swapped for a new mesh collider on applicable collisions so as to avoid bumping into invisible colliders)

+Next is creating a thread pool into which deform jobs can be sent and performing changes over several frames instead of in the same stack frame.